Everything you need to know.

 Absolutely!
-Throughout the program, OCP and Reboot will document any new tools, approaches, and progress stories that emerge.
+Throughout the program, OCP will document any new tools, approaches, and progress stories that emerge.
 To benefit the wider field, we’ll share this guidance regularly though blogs and events.

 You can also receive support via OCP’s other resources and engagements.
 Learn more about these at OCP’s website.

 Who is behind the Open Contracting Lift program?

 The Open Contracting Partnership (OCP) is a silo-busting collaboration between government, business, civil society, and technologists to open up the documents and data behind government contracting and deal-making.
 We work across sectors and along the whole process of government contracting to save governments money and time, deliver better goods and services to citizens, and create a better business environment for all.
 Learn more at open-contracting.org.